WHAJ: Transmitter sites

 WHAJ's transmitter is located on East River Mountain, overlooking the city of Bluefield.
-When the station returned to the air in 1963, the transmitter was co-located with WVVA-TV (then WHIS-TV).
+When the station returned to the air in 1963, the transmitter was co-located with WHIS-TV.
 The antenna was side-mounted on the TV tower.
 The transmitter was an RCA BTF-5D.

 WVVA's transmitter site is unique because the TV transmitter building is in the state of Virginia, but the TV tower and antenna are in West Virginia.
 This was a problem in 1977, when the management of the station wished to begin operations at 100 kW.
-In accordance with FCC rules FM radio stations in West Virginia may not have an Effective Radiated Power greater than 50 kW.
-This problem was solved by constructing a new tower 80 feet to the east-southeast of the TV tower.
+In accordance with FCC rules FM radio stations in West Virginia may not have an effective radiated power greater than 50 kW.
+This problem was solved by constructing a new tower 80 ft to the east-southeast of the TV tower.
 This tower was in Virginia, enabling 100 kW operation.
 A Harris FM-20K transmitter and ERI 12 Bay antenna was installed and 100 kW operation began in 1977.

 In the late 1990s, it became desirable to relocate the station's transmitter to a new location for two reasons.
-Firstly, the TV station had been sold, and the FM station was paying rent to the TV station for use of the transmitter site.
+WHAJ and WVVA were no longer commonly owned, and the FM station was paying rent to the TV station for use of the transmitter site.
 Secondly, the site was undesirable from a technical perspective.
 The 1977 tower was too short and the rocky terrain would make a new, tall tower impractical.
 A new tower was therefore constructed approximately 1 mile to the west-southwest of the TV tower.
-WHAJ-FM moved to this site in 2000, using a Broadcast Electronics 25K transmitter.
+WHAJ moved to this site in 2000, using a Broadcast Electronics 25K transmitter.
 Co-owned WKOY and WHKX also moved to this site.
-(The old WHAJ-FM tower at the WVVA site is now used by WVVA-DT).
+The old WHAJ tower at the WVVA site was repurposed for WVVA-DT.

 Programming

-In the 1960s and 1970s, WHAJ had a Beautiful Music format and the station's on-air moniker was "Stereo 104".
-In August 1981, WHIS-AM's Contemporary hit radio format was moved to WHAJ, and J104 was born.
+In the 1960s and 1970s, WHAJ had a beautiful music format and the station's on-air moniker was "Stereo 104".
+In August 1981, WHIS's contemporary hit radio format was moved to WHAJ, and J104 was born.
 J104 was an instant success both in terms of ratings and advertiser acceptance.
 For most of the 1980s, J104 was the most listened-to radio station in West Virginia.
 Today, J104 continues to be one of West Virginia's most successful radio stations, winning the West Virginia Broadcasters Association "Station of the Year" Award in 2004, 2005, 2006, 2007, 2010, 2011, 2012, 2013, 2014, 2015, 2017, 2018, 2020, 2021 and 2022.
 WHAJ was also named "Legendary Station of the Year" by the WVBA in 2010.